 Fares are extremely good value.
-A typical regional journey, across the Algarve from Faro to Vila Real de Santo António, only costs around €5; the Lisbon-to-Porto route costs around €20 second-class/€30 first-class by Intercidade, or around €30/40 on the fastest Alfa Pendular service.
+A typical regional journey, across the Algarve from Faro to Vila Real de Santo António for example, only costs around €5.50; the Lisbon-to-Porto route costs around €25 second-class/€36 first-class by Intercidade, or around €31/43 on the fastest Alfa Pendular service.
 It’s cheapest on all services if you avoid travelling on Friday afternoons, Sunday afternoons, Monday mornings, national holidays and the day preceding a national holiday.
-There are fifty-percent discounts for children under 12 (under 4s go free), and thirty-percent for senior citizens (over-65s, ID required; ask for a bilhete terceira idade) and Euro 26 card-holders – but discounts aren’t given on AP trains, nor on some weekend IC trains.
+There are fifty-percent discounts for children under 12 (under-4s go free), and thirty percent for over-65s (ID required; ask for a bilhete terceira idade) and Euro 26 card-holders – but discounts aren’t given on AP trains, nor on some weekend IC trains.
 Seat reservations are obligatory on IC and AP trains, though they are included in the ticket price.

 Buses connect almost all of the country’s towns and villages, with services operated by a wide array of private companies.
 It can be a little confusing at times: at some bus stations you may find two or more companies running services to the same towns; conversely, buses going to the same destination may leave from different terminals.
-However, there is a national network of express buses, with Rede Expressos (whttp://www.rede-expressos.pt) offering a daily service to destinations right across the country – you can book tickets online or buy them at bus stations and ticket desks (often in cafés by the bus stop/station).
+However, there is a national network of express buses, with Rede Expressos (wrede-expressos.pt) offering a daily service to destinations across the country – you can book tickets online or buy them at bus stations and ticket desks (often in cafés by the bus stop/station).
 Buying tickets in advance is a wise idea, but even in summer in tourist areas the day before is usually fine.
-Fares are good value: the Lisbon–Porto express route costs €17.50, Faro–Lisbon €18.
-Under 4s travel free, under 12s half-price, and there are discounts for under 26s and senior citizens over 65 with relevant identification.
+Fares are good value: the Lisbon–Porto express route and Faro–Lisbon both cost around €20.
+Under-4s travel free, under-12s half-price, and there are discounts for under-26s and senior citizens over 65 with relevant identification.

 Local and rural bus services go virtually everywhere you’re likely to want to go, with the notable exception of some of the natural parks, like the Serra da Estrela, Serra de Malcata and Montesinho.
-However, services are often restricted to one or two departures a day, or geared towards school and market times – meaning early morning weekday departures, sometimes only during term times.
+However, services are often restricted to one or two departures a day, or geared towards school and market times – meaning early-morning weekday departures, sometimes only during term times.
 Many local services are reduced – or nonexistent – at weekends.

-The local bus station – Rodoviaria or Camionagem – is usually the best place to check services and routes.
+The local bus station – Rodoviária or Camionagem – is usually the best place to check services and routes.
 Most companies have timetables posted in the ticket-office window and copies to give away, though outside the Algarve it’s rare to find anyone who speaks English.
 Turismos often have bus timetables too, though you can’t always count on them being up to date.

 A massive EU-funded construction programme has improved roads right across the country – particularly in previously remote areas such as Trás-os-Montes and Beira Alta – and what appears to be a minor route on a map can turn out to be a beautifully engineered highway.
 But there are still plenty of winding, poorly maintained rural roads – and you can expect to encounter highway repairs, farm vehicles, roaming animals and locals laden with wood or produce on almost any countryside journey.
 Other than on city approaches and during rush hour, traffic is generally light, though as car ownership has increased dramatically in recent years so too has congestion.
 It’s worth noting, too, that Portugal’s accident statistics are some of the worst per capita in the EU, and drink-driving is not uncommon, despite the strict laws and advertising campaigns.

 If you’re stopped by the police in Portugal, they’ll want to see your personal ID or passport, driving licence, and papers for the car (including ownership papers if it’s your own car).
 By law, you should also have a red warning triangle and a fluorescent yellow jacket in the car (provided in rental cars).
 It pays to be patient and courteous since the police can – and do – levy on-the-spot fines for speeding, parking and other offences.
 Pleading ignorance won’t get you anywhere.

 Many towns and beach resorts are now flooded with traffic, especially in summer, so you may find problems finding a central parking space.
 Some cities, such as Coimbra, have park-and-ride schemes, while in Porto there are huge car parks at suburban metro stations.
 When parking in cities, do as the locals do and use the empty spaces pointed out to you.
 A tip of €0.50 to the man doing the pointing will pay them for “looking after” your car.
 On-street parking is usually metered, even in the smallest towns.
-The price varies, but averages €0.40 an hour, though it’s generally free from 8pm until 8am the next morning on weekdays, on Saturday afternoons and all day Sunday.
+The price varies, but averages €0.50 an hour, though it’s generally free from 8pm until 8am the next morning on weekdays, on Saturday afternoons and all day Sunday.
 Garage parking is always more expensive – up to €10 a day – but where it’s available it is the most secure option.

 Car and motorbike rental

-Car rental is relatively inexpensive and usually cheapest of all arranged in advance through one of the large multinational chains (Avis, Budget, Easycar, Hertz, Holiday Autos, or National, for example).
+Car rental is relatively inexpensive and usually cheapest of all arranged in advance through one of the large multinational chains.
 Check their websites for special offers.
 Otherwise, rental agencies (including local firms) are found in all the major towns and at the airports in Lisbon, Porto and Faro.
-Local rates start at €30–50 a day with unlimited mileage, theft cover and collision damage waivers.
+Local rates start at €150 a week with unlimited mileage, theft cover and collision damage waivers.
 Minimum age for rental is 21, though up to and including the age of 24 you’ll have to pay a supplement.

 Collision insurance is vital, since without it you’ll be liable for costs should the vehicle be damaged – and this includes even minor scratches, easily acquired down unmade tracks or in crowded car parks.
 Ensure that all visible damage on a car you’re picking up is duly marked on the rental sheet.
 It’s definitely worth considering paying the extra charge to reduce the “excess” payment levied for any damage, but these waiver charges (by the day) soon add up.
-However, you can avoid all excess charges in the event of damage by taking out an annual insurance policy with whttp://www.Insurance4carhire.com, which also covers windscreen and tyre damage.
+However, you can avoid all excess charges in the event of damage by taking out an annual insurance policy with wInsurance4carhire.com, which also covers windscreen and tyre damage.

-You can also rent mopeds, scooters and low-powered (80cc) motorbikes in many resorts, with costs starting at around €25 a day.
+You can also rent mopeds, scooters and low-powered (80cc) motorbikes in many resorts, with costs starting at around €30 a day.
 You need to be at least 18 (and over 23 for bikes over 125cc) and to have held a full licence for at least a year.
 Rental should include helmet and locks along with third-party insurance.
 Helmet use is obligatory.

-Travelling by taxi in Portugal is relatively cheap by European standards, and meters are used in towns and cities – an average journey across Lisbon or Porto costs around €6.
-Additional charges are made for carrying luggage, travelling at weekends or between 10pm and 6am (twenty percent more), and for calling a cab by phone – these charges are all posted inside the cab, so there shouldn’t be any misunderstanding.
+Travelling by taxi in Portugal is relatively cheap by European standards, and meters are used in towns and cities – an average journey across Lisbon or Porto costs around €8–13.
+Additional charges are made for carrying luggage, travelling at weekends or between 10pm and 6am (twenty percent more), and for calling a cab by phone – these charges are all posted inside the cab.
 You may have to rely on taxis more than you expect, since bus and railway stations are often some way removed from town centres, while in rural areas there may be no other way to reach your next destination.
 Outside town limits, the journey is usually charged by the kilometre – the driver should be able to quote you a figure for the trip.

-Collapsible bikes can be taken for free on regional and inter-regional trains (ie, the slow ones), so long as they’re dismantled and stowed in a bag or other cover.
+Collapsible bikes can be taken for free on regional and interregional trains (ie, the slow ones), so long as they’re dismantled and stowed in a bag or other cover.
 Otherwise, bikes can be taken on the Lisbon and Porto urban lines and regional trains from Coimbra – there’s usually a small charge during the week, free at weekends.
-The CP website (whttp://www.cp.pt) has the latest details.Read More
+The CP website (wcp.pt) has the latest details.Read More